ShubraChowdhury/Robotics-And-NVIDIA-Jetson/estimation/REPORT.md

 2. In `QuadEstimatorEKF.cpp`, you will see the function `UpdateFromIMU()` contains a complementary filter-type attitude filter.
 To reduce the errors in the estimated attitude (Euler Angles), implement a better rate gyro attitude integration scheme.

+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #8 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #9 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #10 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #11 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #12 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #13 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #14 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #15 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #16 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds Simulation #17 (../config/07_AttitudeEstimation.txt)
+			PASS: ABS(Quad.Est.E.MaxEuler) was less than 0.100000 for at least 3.000000 seconds

 ## Output Reference files :
 #### 1. Step 2-Attitude Estimation-Scenerio_7_SMALL_ANGLE_GYRO_INTEGRATION.gif